Bio & Incident Details

 Officer Holder and his partner pursued the suspect, who engaged the officers in a gun battle.
 Officer Holder was struck in the head in the exchange of gunfire.
 He was transported to Harlem Hospital where he later died from his wound.

 The suspect, who had been wounded in the exchange of gunfire, was located several blocks away by responding officers and taken into custody.
 In March 2017 the subject was convicted of murder, robbery, and other charges.
-He faces a mandatory life sentence.
+On April 3, 2017, he was sentenced to life.